opencomputeproject/ocp-diag-core/ocpdiag/g3doc/results_reference_api.md

 ```

 *   `test_run->Start...` marks the beginning of the "diagnostic" phase of the
-    Meltan test.
+    OCPDiag test.
 This is where you register the 1st DutInfo that you built in
     the previous chunk.
 *   Once TestRun starts you can create your first TestStep using
     `TestStep::Begin(...)`.